shirshak55/Bee-Connect/README.md

 An advance rails social netowrking system.
 Think like its is mini facebook with live chat support.
 Features like  group , group moderation, group chat, global chat, profile update, post, comments, favorites etc..

-# Future of this project
-* Using webpack and use react js
-* Fully documentation for every parts
-* Social Login Integration wiht devise
-* Fully Developed backend.
-Right now admin can only delete post he cannot monitor user
-* Roles and Permissions
-* Ability to Upload Videos
-* Adding emoticons support.
-* Ability to send weekly mails
-* Support to latest version of rails. (at the time or writing Rails 5.1)
-* Ability to create various form by admin like contact form etc.
-* Fully test with chrome headless browser and 90% code coverage
-* Advertisement support
-* Payments with leading provider like paypal, stripe.
-* API For mobile devices
-* JWT based authentication for mobile device

-> Please don't abuse this project by adding this to marketplace like codecanyon.
-Actually that really sucks :(

 # Screenshots

 ### Registration